About the Springboard Programme

 YAC Season 4 (Oct '22 - Jan'23)

-The YAC Season started in Oct22 and will be running till Jan'23.
-This season, thematic areas are Inclusivity, Mental Well-being, Support for Vulnerable Communities, and Environment & Sustainability.
+The YAC Season hosted 73 teams accross the thematic areas of Inclusivity, Mental Well-being, Support for Vulnerable Communities, and Environment & Sustainability.

 Learn more about YAC Season 4 and their journey click here.